Ben-Mullins/Server-Manager/README.md

 **ProjectUsers**: This table is the link between an individual user and their access rights for a project.
 Importantly, these access rules track when and who gave the current access level, but it might not be a bad idea to keep track of all access rule changes (including user access level changes) in the future, if neccessary.
 This is to create accountibility.

 The Access levels for a project are very similar to that of global access levels. but some changes.
-0. Is Owner Access, or full access
+- Level 0: Is Owner Access, or full access
-1. Is Developer Access, or partial access, they cannot modify project security (they cannot modify entires on this table)
+- Level 1: Is Developer Access, or partial access, they cannot modify project security (they cannot modify entires on this table)
-2. Is Viewer Access, they can only view basic information but cannot modify anything in anyway.
+- Level 2: Is Viewer Access, they can only view basic information but cannot modify anything in anyway.

 A notable exception is a negative access level (maybe this should be changed in the future) indicates that access was previously given but has since been revoked.
 Rather than delete entires this allows you to track if a user might have ever had access in the past, but no longer does, and when.